 ACTUALLY, the critters that I’ve been cursing out as “rabbits” are, in truth, hares.
-We have three species of rabbits and hares in Alberta, and two of those make Calgary their home: the snowshoe hare (Lepus americanus) and the white-tailed jackrabbit (Lepus townsendii, also a hare).
+We have three species of rabbits and hares in Alberta.
+Two are hares: the snowshoe hare (Lepus americanus) and my nemesis, the white-tailed jackrabbit (Lepus townsendii, also a hare despite what the common name suggests).
 The only rabbit in our part of the world, the mountain cottontail, lives primarily in the rocky regions of its namesake.
 (Sylvilagus nuttallii is a sweet little beast, much tinier than the hares I’m used to, with short ears, short hind feet, and a fluffy white tail.
-They don’t change colour in the wintertime as the snowshoes do.
-If you’ve ever spent five minutes in the Canmore townsite, you’ll have run across these small cottontails.
-Several of them, perhaps.
-Several SEVERAL of them).
+They don’t change colour in the wintertime as the hares do).
 My extant knowledge about rabbits comes from Watership Down, so it was a bit of a surprise to me when I learned that hares don’t make comfy little warrens, and they don’t hibernate in the wintertime.
 They have to continuously forage for grub, and they can’t “stock up” in the summertime to store for the cold days of winter.
-It’s the snowshoe hares that are currently my garden’s tormentors; they’re just coming off several months of particularly brutal glacial chill and they’re obviously quite ravenous.
+It’s the jackrabbits that are currently my garden’s tormentors; they’re just coming off several months of particularly brutal glacial chill and they’re obviously quite ravenous.

 So what do you do to keep them out of your precious plants?
 Suggestions abound: repeatedly sprinkle cayenne or ground black pepper or garlic powder or vinegar onto the garden soil; erect a tall fence that the rabbits cannot burrow beneath; buy a dog (and teach it to urinate in strategic locations); spread cut human hair (or cat hair or dog hair) in the beds; purchase bottles of coyote or fox urine and sprinkle liberally onto the soil; save your cat’s used litter and spread it around the bed perimeters; or encase your special plants in cages made of chicken wire.
 All very fun and delightful methods!